October 22, 2025

 Awareness Isn’t Enough.
 Here’s How to Take Action.

 Blindspots don’t mean you’re failing.
 They mean you’re human.
-But left unchecked, they cost you, and everyone you lead.

 Summary

-Leadership blindspots aren’t weaknesses — they’re strengths in overdrive.
 The Blindspotting Self-Awareness Model helps leaders recognize those patterns, regain balance, and lead with greater clarity.

 Review the Blindspotting Basics

-Blindspotting → Identity → Behaviors→ Traits → Intellect → Emotion → Motive →
+Blindspotting → Identity → Behaviors → Traits → Intellect → Emotion → Motive →

 Written By: